Karim Farishta

 The Elliott School of International Affairs Foggy Bottom Campus 1957 E Street, NW, Room 113 Washington DC 20052

-Karim holds a Master’s in Public Policy from Harvard University and a B.A. in International Affairs from George Washington University.
-He is also a Fulbright Scholar, Schmidt Futures International Strategy Forum Fellow, Truman National Security Fellow, and Atlantic Council Millennium Fellow.
+Karim holds a Master in Public Policy from Harvard University and a B.A. in International Affairs from George Washington University.
+He is a Harry S. Truman Scholar and a Fulbright Scholar and is affiliated with the International Strategy Forum, Atlantic Council, and the Center for a New American Security.

 Subnational diplomacy, civilian-military affairs, civil rights, U.S. campaigns, city/state affairs